 This tab contains a section for adding labels.
 There is a label field for each language in the project that is analyzed by LGTM.

-If you used the Add projects page to add the project, and you specified worker labels, then those labels will be displayed in the field for any languages that have been successfully analyzed.
+If you used the Projects administration page to add the project, and you specified worker labels, then those labels will be displayed in the field for any languages that have been successfully analyzed.

 In the language field that corresponds to the code in this project that you want to label, type the name of a label.